 What is the O-Bahn?

 The O-Bahn is a unique transport option for students residing in Adelaide’s north-eastern suburbs.
-A German design, the bus runs both on a specially-built track (where it hits top speeds of 100 km/h), and normal roads.
+A German design, the bus runs both on a specially-built track (where it hits top speeds of 100 km/h) and on normal roads.

 When you board public transport all, you have to do is touch your MetroCard against the yellow validator inside the door.
 At Adelaide Railway Station you will have to touch your card to enter and exit.
 Your fare will be automatically deducted from the value of your MetroCard.